pywebdriver/pywebdriver/README.md

 sudo apt install pywebdriver
 ```

+If you update from the OLD version, you will need to uninstall nginx after upgrading or you could face port reservation problems.
+Also it is not required anymore so there is no reason to have it.

+## <a name="install-script"></a>Installation on Ubuntu 18.04 with a signed certificate using mkcert
+Alternatively you can use the script [debian/install.sh](https://github.com/akretion/pywebdriver/tree/master/debian/install.sh).
+It will install pywebdriver and you will not have to accept the self-signed certificate anymore on https.

 ## <a name="install-osx"></a>Installation on Mac OS X

 Pywebdriver can be installed on Mac OS X and is successfully used in production on a Mac OS X computer with Bixolon customer display, Ingenico credit card reader and check printer.
 TODO: write installation instructions.